plone/training/mastering_plone/viewlets_1.rst

 Exercise 1
 ----------

-Register a viewlet 'number_of_talks' in the footer that is only visible to admins (the permission you are looking for is :py:class:`cmf.ManagePortal`).
+Register a viewlet 'number_of_talks' in the footer that is only visible to admins (the permission you are looking for is :class:`cmf.ManagePortal`).
 Use only a template (no class) to display the number of talks already submitted.
 Hint: Use Acquisition to get the catalog (You know, you should not do this but there is plenty of code out there that does it...)

 ..  admonition:: Solution
     :class: toggle